Nikolaus Vertovec

 Biography

-I’m a Career Development Fellow in Artificial Intelligence at St Hughs College, Oxford.
-I’m working on enforcing safety in AI, working closely with the Oxford Control & Verification group within the Department of Computer Science.
+I am a Career Development Fellow in Artificial Intelligence at St Hugh’s College, Oxford, and a member of the Oxford Control & Verification group within the Department of Computer Science.
+My work focuses on safe reinforcement learning and safe learning-based control.

-After receiving my Bachelor’s degree in Electrical Engineering from ETH Zurich in 2019, I worked on the Mars2020 rover at the NASA Jet Propulsion Laboratory.
-I completed my DPhil at Oxford’s Department of Engineering Science in 2024.
+I earned my Bachelor’s degree in Electrical Engineering from ETH Zurich in 2019.
+Following this, I worked at NASA’s Jet Propulsion Laboratory on the Mars 2020 rover mission.
+In 2024, I completed my DPhil at Oxford’s Department of Engineering Science.

-My research interests concern the verification of learned models and safety enforcement during the training of learning-based controllers for complex dynamical systems.
-My work has been applied to spacecraft trajectory design and airborne wind energy, among other applications.
+My research interests include the verification of learned models, finite-sample learning, and safe reinforcement learning.
+I have applied my research to spacecraft trajectory design and airborne wind energy systems, among other applications.

 Interests